NateAGeek/MyObsidianMind/Computer Science/Technologies/Machine Learning/Resources and References/Axiomatic Attribution for Deep Networks.md

 [[Mukund Sundararajan]] [[Ankur Taly]] [[Qiqi Yan]]

 # Overview
-Basically the paper is about how to understand given any two models that produces the same output from input, meaning even though they might have different internal mappings and densities, how do their features get attributed.
-They devised a method to basically extract these relations from the features and further provide clarity on what features influence the output.
+The paper addresses how to attribute the predictions of a deep neural network to its input features.
+It aims to develop a method that works even when two models produce the same output for the same input but have different internal structures.

 ## Motivation and Summary of Results
-The basic idea is to use a baseline $x_0$ that is the null/absence input of the function.
-We then take the output of the of the absence case and then gradient with our $x_i$.
-This allows us to see how the input slowly influences the output probabilities.
+The core idea is to use a baseline $x_0$​, representing an absence or neutral input, and to compute the gradients from this baseline to the actual input $x$.
+This method, called Integrated Gradients, allows us to observe how each input feature influences the output by integrating gradients along the path from $x_0$ to $x$.
+Gradients being the rate of change of the feature mapping to the label.

 ### Definitions for influence
 They define this: